ham2anv/rpg-calendar/README.md

 A web component for adding custom calendars to your RPG page.

 ## Installing
-Once you have the files, change line 1 of `rpg-calendar.js` so that the value of `CSSPATH` is the location of the `rpg-calendar.css` file on your site.

-On any page where you want to add a calendar, you must:
+On any page where you want to add a calendar:

 1. Include a `<script>` with a `src` attribute linking to the `rpg-calendar.js` file on your site.
 2. Add a `<rpg-calendar>` element with any number of child `<rpg-event>` elements.